 Stock from rabbit bones yields a silken, full-bodied broth.
-This recipe, an adaptation of one in The All-New, All-Purpose Joy of Cooking (Scribner, 1997), is tasty enough to sip on its own.
+This recipe is so tasty it is good enough to sip on its own.

 - 1 rabbit carcass (about 1 1⁄2 lbs.), cut into large pieces

 - 2 small carrots, trimmed, peeled, and chopped